 COLON HYDROTHERAPY - COLONICS

-Many people today are choosing to take an active and responsible role for their health and well-being.
-People need to be taught how to maintain and manage their own bodies and part of the colon therapist’s job is to teach people how to become self sufficient—not reliant on others.
+Many people today are choosing to take an active and responsible role in their health and well-being.
+People need to be taught how to maintain and manage their own bodies and part of the colon therapist’s job is to teach people how to become self-sufficient—not reliant on others.

 The use of colon hydrotherapy in the treatment of disease can be dated back as far as the mid-1800’s.
 Despite considerable research in the early part of the century documenting its therapeutic effectiveness, it continues to be a highly controversial and often misunderstood form of therapy.
 Advances in medical technology have put bowel management in the background which has brought a loss of awareness in the importance of the bowel in relation to disease, and hence the importance of Colon Therapy to healing.